How to Be More Productive In Your First Hour of Work

 Set a timer

 Force yourself to stay in the zone by setting strict chunks of uninterrupted work, says Kevin Kruse, New York Times bestselling author of 15 Secrets Successful People Know About Time Management.
 Setting a 50-minute timer will give a long enough period to get into the zone and put a dent in your work before taking a 10-minute break.
 “If you get that itch to get up or look something up on the Internet, the timer says you can hold off for 20 more minutes,” Kruse says.
 Most cell phones have built-in stopwatches, but Kruse recommends a separate kitchen timer or hourglass for a visual reminder that keeps your hands away from the distraction of your phone notifications.
 Don’t miss these daily habits of naturally productive people.

 Start with the task that you think about most

 Instead of scanning through your email or social media, figure out what’s nagging you the most.
+And rather than multitasking, focus on monotasking.
 “Ideally, tackle the thing that most has your attention.
 Often it’s the thing that’s most bothering you,” says David Allen, author of Getting Things Done: The Art of Stress-Free Productivity.
 Getting that stressor out of the way will relieve pressure and make you more relaxed throughout the day.